 Click the folder once the file has finished downloading.

-Double click on the file name and you will asked for the password to be entered.
+Double click on the file name and you will be asked for the password to be entered.

 The password should be received in a separate email to the file or alternatively provided via telephone.

-Ensure the password is entered in correctly and 'OK'.
+Ensure the password is entered correctly and 'OK'.

 If you are presented with the below message instead of the 'Password needed' field, you will need to download a Zip file opening programme (problems opening encrypted files are usually presented when accessing via Windows 7).
-The reason in which this tends to happen is due to Windows 7 not working well with opening strong encrypted data.
+This tends to happen because Windows 7 does not work well with opening strongly encrypted data.